Nordostbahnhof station

 Nordostbahnhof station is the 34th underground station of the Nuremberg U-Bahn and was opened on 27 January 1996.
-It is 902 m from Schoppershof underground station and 835 m from Herrnhütte underground station.
-The station is connected to Röthenbach by a sharp track change in the direction of Röthenbach and a parking and sweeping facility in the direction of the airport up to Herrnhütte underground station.
+It is 902m from Schoppershof underground station and 835m from Herrnhütte underground station.
+The station is connected to Rottenbach by a sharp track change and a parking and sweeping facility in the direction of the airport up to Herrnhütte underground station.
 The Nordostbahnhof was opened on 1 February 1908 as part of the Gräfenbergbahn.
 According to earlier plans, the station was to be called Leipziger Platz.

 Location

 The station is located in Nuremberg's Nordostbahnhof district and extends in a north-south direction under Leipziger Platz between Mommsenstraße and Kieslingstraße.
 From both platform heads, stairways lead to a distribution floor spanning the entire platform area.
 From the south end of the distribution floor, stairways lead to the south side of Leipziger Platz, Elbinger Straße and Mommsenstraße, partly as ramps.
 From the north end of the distribution floor, staircases lead directly to Leipziger Platz and the bus station, to the north side of Kieslingstraße via a ramp to Nürnberg Nordost station and under the Nuremberg Ring Railway to Bessemerstraße.
 An elevator connects the platform level with the distribution floor and Leipziger Platz.